gordonmurray/gordonmurray.github.io/_posts/2023-10-25-using-checkpoints-in-apache-flink-jobs.md

 I created the s3 bucket using Terraform and updated it to include a Lifecycle to delete files in the bucket that were older than a week to keep the size of the bucket under control.

 I have moved on a little since trying checkpoints to pulling the data from Kafka instead of from a database.
 With the data in Kafka, I don’t know if I need to use Checkpoints anymore.
 For now, I have changed the interval to several hours apart to see how that works out.

+The full docker compose for this is available here https://github.com/gordonmurray/apache_flink_using_checkpoint